tylerolson3/countries-api/README.md

 No matter what your experience level, being an engineer means continuously learning.
 Every time you build something you always have those *whoa this is awesome* or *fuck yeah I did it!* moments.
 This is where you should share those moments!
 Recruiters and interviewers love to see that you're self-aware and passionate about growing.

+## Pixel Perfect Deisgn
+- It's an important skill to have attention to detail so my project matched the layout provided by the designer.
+It was easy to get thing looking close, but took awhile to perfect my layout.

 ### When you receive data from an API, it may not be organized in a way for you to use immediately
-- The country population data didn't include commas, so I implemented a function to add commas to the raw population data
+- The country population data didn't include commas, so I implemented a function to add commas when displaying the population data
 - Part of the challenge was to display FULL NAMES of the border countries, however I was only receiving the abbreviations of the country names from the API.
 I had to maninpulate the data using .filter() and .includes() to display the data in the desired format.
 See screenshots below:

 ![Screen Shot 2022-02-25 at 3 21 13 PM](https://user-images.githubusercontent.com/67395239/155805086-4ed119a1-2d01-4ea4-8e18-8c054bccfd28.png)